bon-app-etit/reservation-service/README.md

 ```

 ## API routes

-## restaurant-specific routes
+### restaurant-specific routes
+#### GET /restaurant:id
-GET /restaurant:id - loads restaurant data using unique restaurant id as parameter
+loads restaurant data using unique restaurant id as parameter
+#### POST /restaurant
-POST /restaurant - adds new restaurantdata to database, should include data like
-  restaurant name, reservation hours, number of tables, max reservation duration,
-  max/min number of people for reservation, DOES IT EVEN HAVE A WAITLIST, allowed
-  to make more than one reservation per day
+adds new restaurantdata to database, should include data like restaurant name, reservation hours, number of tables, max reservation duration, max/min number of people for reservation, DOES IT EVEN HAVE A WAITLIST, allowed to make more than one reservation per day
+#### PUT /restaurant:id
-PUT /restaurant:id - updates restaurant data according to unique restaurant id
+updates restaurant data according to unique restaurant id
+#### DELETE /restaurant:id
-DELETE /restaurant:id - deletes restaurant data according to unique restaurant id
+deletes restaurant data according to unique restaurant id

-## reservation specific routes
+### reservation specific routes
+####  GET /reservation/:id
-GET /reservation/:id - get one reservation from the database, requires reservation id
+get one reservation from the database, requires reservation id
+#### GET /allReservations/:restaurantId
-GET /allReservations/:name - for the restaurant owner side, obtain a list of all
-  the reservations for the restaurant with perhaps an option of selecting by date
+for the restaurant owner side, obtain a list of all the reservations for the restaurant with perhaps an option of selecting by date in req.body
+#### POST /reservation/:restaurantId
-POST /reservation - add reservation to database, should require data like
-  a specific time, username (required), number of people in party, perhaps handle
-  if a user can make multiple reservations in a day
+add reservation to database, should require data like a specific time, username (required), number of people in party, perhaps handle if a user can make multiple reservations in a day.
+Param is the Id of the restaurant one wants to make a reservation for.
+#### PUT /reservation:id
-PUT /reservation:id - updates a reservation according to unique reservation id
+updates a reservation according to unique reservation id
+#### DELETE /reservation:id
-DELETE /reservation:id - deletes reservation data according to unique reservation id
+deletes reservation data according to unique reservation id